HouraiTeahouse/parallel_vec/README.md

 ## `serde` Support
 `ParallelVec` can be serialized if it's parameters can be serialized.
 This is disabled by default.
 Use the `serde` feature to enable support for serialization and deserialization.

+## Benchmarks
+To run benchmarks, use `cargo bench`.
+The benchmarks for this crate directly compares the iteration and `get` performance of `ParallelVec` and it's `Vec` equivalent on small structs, big structs, and a mix of both.

+Generally, `ParallelVec` achieves similar performance to `Vec` when the entire buffer can fit into cache.
+Once the backing store grows larger than cache, or if there are other operations competing for cache space, `ParallelVec` achieves higher iteration speeds than its `Vec` equivalent, particularly as the size of the elements increases.
+Conversely, `ParallelVec` performance falls off relative to it's `Vec` equivalent as the size of the overall buffer increases.